Toshihiko-tan/Toshihiko-tan/README.md

 ### Hi there, I'm Samuel Tan, aka Junyan/Toshihiko. 👋
 ## 🚀 About Me
-I'm a undergraduate student double majoring in Data Science & Statistics, with an accelerated program in M.S.
+I'm a undergraduate student double majoring in Data Science & Statistics, with an accelerated degree program in M.S.
 Biostatistics at the University of Michigan.

-## 🛠 Languages
+## 🛠 Skills
-R, Python, C++, SQL
+- \(Programming\) Languages: R, Python, C++, SQL
+- Machine Learning
+- Data Analysis

+## 💬 Languages
+I am fluent in Japanese, English, French, and Chinese.
+I can speak a little bit of Spanish as well.

 ## 📫 How to reach me
 - LinkedIn: https://www.linkedin.com/in/samuel-tan-b00606221